matteggers/audisect/README.md

 ## Results
 Coming soon!
-I can't wait to share some (non-surprising) results about news broadcasts!
+I can't wait to share some (unsurprising) results about news broadcasts!

 <!-- CONTRIBUTING -->